 As for the sound, it’s somewhat brighter and more jangly, not quite as smooth.
 The neck is slightly wider, so barre chords may be more challenging for young guitarists.
-Like the Yamaha FG700S, it costs around $300.
+Like the Yamaha FG700S, it costs a similar amount.
 Take a closer look here.

 Pros & Cons

 After all those details, a simple refresher is in order.
 Let’s round up the best and worst things about the Yamaha FG700S.